Dear Miss Luna Rose,

 So let’s talk about what makes people special.

-- Unique-colored hair (blonde and pink)
+- Unique-colored hair (pink)

 - Diagnoses of autism, asthma, generalized anxiety, social anxiety (misdiagnosis tbh), depression, and more